aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/bootstrap-fullnode.md

           | kubectl apply -n aptos -f -
         ```

-    5. Check the job is running; it might take a few hours for the data to finish restoring:
+1. Check the job is running; it might take a few hours for the data to finish restoring:
         ```
         kubectl get pods
         ```

-    6. Once the job finishes, scale back the fullnode pod:
+1. Once the job finishes, scale back the fullnode pod:
         ```
         kubectl scale sts $WORKSPACE0-aptos-fullnode -n aptos --replicas=1
         ```

+#### AWS fullnode

-- For AWS or other clouds, modify the restore config in Terraform:
+For AWS or other clouds, modify the restore config in Terraform:

     ```
     restore = {